- Written by Maurice Mitchell, London Metropolitan University, UK with Shamoon Patwari and Bo Tang

 Contents: Preface; Forewords; Introduction; Part I Setting the Scene: Field research; Methods (and modernity).
 Part II Essays: Delhi 'slums': red lines and high walls; The waste pickers of Panchseel Vihar; Havelis and the conglomerate matrix; Urban nomads; Climate, density and construction; Place, space and services; The relevance for architectural education in the UK.
 Part III Catalogue of Selected Students' Schemes: Slums, sanitation, amenity and housing; Waste picking; Havelis; Urban nomads; Leisure and livelihoods; Live projects; Students and projects 2002–2010; Glossary; Bibliography; Index.

-About the Editor: Maurice Mitchell is Reader at the Department of Architecture and Spatial Design at London Metropolitan University.
+About the Author: Maurice Mitchell is Reader at the Department of Architecture and Spatial Design at London Metropolitan University.
 He has also taught at the Architectural Association, Oxford Brookes University and the Development Planning Unit, University College London.